benbalter/benbalter.github.com/_drafts/an-open-letter-to-government-cios.md

 ## Lean

 If there's a less heavyweight solution, and you're not using it, you've over-engineered things.
 Look to existing tools (think open source), services (think APIs), and practices (think shared standards).
-Simpler applications are easier to scale, easier to maintain, and have fewer components that can break down.
+Simpler applications are easier to scale, easier to maintain, and have fewer components that can break.
 Prefer [JSON](http://jsonapi.org/) to [XML](http://www.codinghorror.com/blog/2008/05/xml-the-angle-bracket-tax.html), [REST](https://github.com/whitehouse/api-standards#pragmatic-rest) to [SOAP](http://en.wikipedia.org/wiki/SOAP), and [static](http://jekyllrb.com) to [dynamic](http://ben.balter.com/2012/10/01/welcome-to-the-post-cms-world/).
 Fear complexity.

 ## Iterative